-- 4. The Housing Delivery Test result for 2021 for Gedling Borough Council is 85% and is based on the three year period 1 April 2018 to 31 March 2021.
-This is an improved performance in comparison with 68% with the previous Housing Delivery Test result for 2020.
+4. The Housing Delivery Test result for 2022 for Gedling Borough Council is 88% and is based on the three year period 1 April 2019 to 31 March 2022.
+This is an improved performance in comparison with 85% with the previous Housing Delivery Test result for 2021.
 Following the Housing Delivery Test results for 2018, 2019 and 2020, the Council was required to publish an Action Plan and a buffer of 20% was added to the supply of deliverable sites for the purposes of housing delivery assessment.
-Paragraph 74 of the National Planning Policy Framework 2021 states a 20% buffer should be applied where there has been significant under delivery of housing over the previous three years to improve the prospect of achieving the planned supply.
-The 20% buffer should be applied where delivery was below 85% of the housing requirement.
-The Housing Delivery Test result for 2021 means that the Council must continue to prepare an action plan and a buffer of 20% to its five year housing land supply is now no longer required. - 5.
-A Housing Delivery Action Plan has been put in place which is being actively implemented and will assist in improving performance in future.
-The Action Plan is currently being monitored, reviewed and updated.
+Paragraph 77 of the National Planning Policy Framework 2023 states a 20% buffer should be applied where there has been significant under delivery of housing (below 85%) over the previous three years to improve the prospect of achieving the planned supply.
+The Housing Delivery Test results for 2021 meant that the Council needed to continue to prepare an action plan but a buffer of 20% to its five year housing land supply was no longer required.
+This remains the case in light of the Housing Delivery Test results for 2022.

-- 6. The Action Plan has been updated to include new information and reviewed in light of the COVID-19 pandemic which had an impact on housing delivery.
+- 5. A Housing Delivery Action Plan has been put in place which is being actively implemented and will assist in improving performance in future.
+The Action Plan is currently being monitored, reviewed and updated. - 6.
+The Action Plan has been updated to include new information and reviewed in light of the COVID-19 pandemic which had an impact on housing delivery.
 The input from the SHLAA review is key to the monitoring and review of the Action Plan and sets out new actions to help mitigate some of the impacts of the COVID-19 pandemic on future housing supply. - 7.
 The Action Plan provides an updated analysis of the key reasons for the under delivery of the Council's housing requirement and identifies the measures the Council intends to undertake to increase/maintain delivery of new housing in Gedling Borough.
 Many of the actions identified in previous versions of the Housing Delivery Action Plan have been implemented and a number of actions are on-going and are reviewed in Section 7: Key Actions. - 8.
 The Council has an adopted Core Strategy which was produced in alignment with other Councils making up the Nottingham Core Housing Market Area.
 The Aligned Core Strategies were drawn up in recognition that there is a single housing market area and commonality of planning issues and need for cross boundary cooperation.
 It is also the case that other parts of the Housing Market Area have underperformed and certain issues relating to site delivery may be common. - 9.
 The Action Plan looks at the planning policy context, provides an analysis of the past housing delivery (with regards to housing delivery past performance, site specific allocations, engaging with developers and viability and infrastructure issues) and identifies a number of key actions which aim to improve housing delivery. - 10.
 The Council is committed to delivering growth but recognises that this is a complex process.
-A number of the actions identified in the Action Plan fall within the remit of the Council whilst other actions will need to be supported by other stakeholders involved in delivering housing in particular landowners and house builders.
+A number of the actions identified in the Action Plan fall within the remit of the Council whilst other actions will need to be supported by other stakeholders involved in delivering housing, in particular landowners and house builders.